 This provider uses the ‘ChaCha’ encryption cipher to deliver a reliable performance on the security front.
 Speedify calls itself a ‘no-log VPN’ and doesn’t log IP addresses, websites, or any data you send or receive while connected to the service.

-There is a free plan which offers 4GB of data for the first month, but in subsequent months you only get 1GB.
+There is a free plan which gives you 1GB of data per month.
 With the paid subscriptions, you have a choice of only two options that come with a 30-day money-back guarantee.
 Both are affordable and the yearly subscription, as ever, offers the best value-for-money.
 The packages available are:

 - We’ve rounded up the best free VPN services of 2018